 Count all children's programs, whether held on- or off-site, that are sponsored or co-sponsored by the library.
 Do not include children's programs sponsored by other groups that use library facilities.
 If children's programs are offered as a series, count each program in the series.
 For example, a story hour offered once a week, 48 weeks a year, should be counted as 48 programs.
 Exclude library activities for children delivered on a one-to-one basis, rather than to a group, such as one-to-one literacy tutoring, services to homebound, homework assistance, and mentoring activities.
-This figure is a subset of the Total Number of Library Programs in data element 15.13.
+Include synchronous live virtual programs attended as part of a group..
+This figure is a subset of the Total Number of Library Programs in data element 15.25.